Government reduces domestic borrowing in second half of 2021

-Following the frontloading of its financing needs in the first half – i.e. structuring to borrow more for the first six months of the year, the government has slowed down its participation in the domestic debt market, Ministry of Finance data have shown.
+Following the frontloading of its financing needs in the first-half – i.e. structuring to borrow more for the first six months of the year, government has slowed down its participation in the domestic debt market, Ministry of Finance data have shown.

-The new issuance calendar announced by the Treasury Department of the Ministry of Finance on Monday, October 11 indicates that government intends to issue GH¢21.17billion in the last quarter, of which GH¢20.13billion is to rollover maturities and the remaining about-GH¢1billion – representing 4.9 percent of the total target – is meant for fresh issuance to meet its financing requirement during the period.
+The new issuance calendar announced by the Treasury Department of the Ministry of Finance on Monday indicates that government intends to issue GH¢21.17billion in the last quarter, of which GH¢20.13 billion is to rollover maturities and the remaining about-GH¢1 billion – representing 4.9 percent of the total target – is meant for fresh issuance to meet its financing requirement during the period.

-In the previous calendar – the third quarter, the government indicated a fresh issuance target of GH¢611.94million, which represented about 2.6 percent of the total target for that period.
+In the previous calendar – the third quarter, government indicated a fresh issuance target of GH¢611.94 million, which represented about 2.6 percent of the total target for that period.

-But compared to the first and second quarters, the government required GH¢2.61billion and GH¢4.13billion in fresh issuances from the domestic debt market, indicating that new issuances in the first half were higher than those of the second half.
+But compared to the first and second quarters, government required GH¢2.61 billion and GH¢4.13 billion in fresh issuances from the domestic debt market, indicating that new issuances in the first half were higher than those of the second half.

 The move comes as positive news, given the rising debt levels – especially in the first half of the year.
 The public debt stock at the end of June 2021, as a percentage of GDP, increased to 77.1 percent of GDP from 76.1 percent at the end of December 2020, inclusive of the financial and energy sector bailouts.